Narqulie/narqulie.github.io/index.md

 ---

 Johan Henrik Edvard Aminoff
-    Background:
+**Background:**
 Enthusiastic self-taught programmer since the 1990s.
 Master's degree in Adult Education from the University of Lapland.
 Passionate about tech, learning, and the human side of technology.
-    Professional Roles:
+**Professional Roles:**
 Spanning from HR, system specialist, robotic process automation, developer, to teaching.
-    Tech Stack:
+**Tech Stack:**
-        Proficient in Python, UiPath, Knowledgeable in HR/payroll systems, FRENDS, Swift/iOS development, Robot Framework,
+Proficient in Python, UiPath, Knowledgeable in HR/payroll systems, FRENDS, Swift/iOS development, Robot Framework, SQL, REST APIs.
-        SQL, REST APIs, Bash and Powershell.
-    Languages:
+**Languages:**
 Fluent in Finnish, English and Swedish.